 Adenium grafting goes as far as your creativity goes.
 It's an ongoing try and fail and try again process.
 If you're curious, let's explore this together.

 Reasons Why People Graft Adenium

 Adenium grown from seeds are almost always more expensive than grafted adenium.
 Because seed-grown ones are overall healthier & more resistant.
-For folks who love adenium but would like a cheaper price, they might choose grafted ones.
+For people who love adenium but would like a cheaper price, they might choose grafted ones.
 It's easier to sell for some nurseries & provide them with a steady income.

 2. Fast Growth

 Some adenium species like the Dorset Horn adenium grow terribly slow if you let it grow out on its own naturally.
 This is why people graft their bodies onto faster-growing adenium rootstock to speed up the growth.
 This also helps retain some of their unique characteristics.
 Grafting a scion on a young rootstock will give precocious (earlier than usual) flowers.

 3. Get Seeds

 For propagating, some growers receive adenium species through cuttings.
 They want to preserve the species.
 Grafting them on a strong rootstock may help the growth.
 If all is well, the cuttings can bloom & produce seed pods.
 The growers then can get the seeds.
 By grafting, they can multiply the species with known flower colors.

 Multiple adenium species can be grafted on one plant, creating a beautiful multi-color adenium.
 This type attracts people because of the uniqueness & skills of the grafting artists.

 In other cases, they may want to create the bonsai banyan look with air roots.
 So they graft adenium with roots onto the trunk of another one.
 Grafting on a stronger, more caudiciform-like base can help some spindly branches achieve a nicer look and form.